-As doting pet parents we know that every dog has his day, and we diligently mark August 26th on our calendars in recognition of National Dog Day.
+As doting pet parents we know that every dog has his day, and we diligently mark National Dog Day on our pet holiday calendars.
 But did you also know that every dog has his own WEEK thanks to National Dog Week?

-Held each fourth week in September, National Dog Week was established in 1928 by Captain William Judy, the publisher of Dog World magazine and author of The Care of the Dog and The Dog Encyclopedia, among other works which focused on our furry friends.
+Held the fourth week in September every year, National Dog Week was established in 1928.
+It was founded by Captain William Judy, the publisher of Dog World magazine and author of The Care of the Dog and The Dog Encyclopedia, among other works which focused on our furry friends.

 Following are just a few suggestions for making the most of the pet holiday:

-- Curl up on the couch with your canine companion and watch a Fido-themed flick!
-There are a wide range of dog movies from which to choose, from silver screen hits that will tug at your heartstrings (Old Yeller, Hachi: A Dog’s Tale, Where the Red Fern Grows) to presentations that will put a smile on your face (Beethoven, 101 Dalmatians, Benji.)
+You’ll have a wide range of dog movies from which to choose, from silver screen hits that will tug at your heartstrings (Old Yeller, Hachi: A Dog’s Tale, Where the Red Fern Grows) to films that will put a smile on your face (Beethoven, 101 Dalmatians, Benji.)

-- If you have been thinking of welcoming a furry family member into your life, there’s no time like the present to give a dog in need the gift of a happy forever home!
-Your new barking buddy may be as close as your local shelter, or you might spot your Spot among the many adoptable companion animals listed on AdoptaPet.com, PetFinder.com, or PetHarbor.com!
+If you have been thinking of welcoming a furry family member into your life, there’s no time like the present to give a dog in need the gift of a happy forever home!